-(B) records relating to an incident involving a sustained finding of sexual assault by an officer involving a member of the public; and
+(B) records relating to an incident involving a sustained finding of sexual assault by an officer involving a member of the public;

-(C) records relating to an incident involving a sustained finding of dishonesty by an officer directly related to the reporting, investigation, or prosecution of a crime or an investigation of misconduct by another officer.
+(C) records relating to an incident involving a sustained finding of dishonesty by an officer directly related to the reporting, investigation, or prosecution of a crime or an investigation of misconduct by another officer;

-Pursuant to Pen.
-Code § 832.7(b)(1)(A)-(C) and the California Public Records Act (Cal.
+Pursuant to Penal Code Section 832.7 (Pen.
+Code § 832.7(b)(1)(A)-(E)) and the California Public Records Act (Cal.
 Govt.
-Code section 6250, et seq., or the “CPRA”) these records are now available for public review.
+Code section 7920.000, et seq., or the “CPRA”) these records are now available for public review.